Sphereon-Opensource/SSI-SDK/packages/bls-did-resolver-key/README.md

 </h1>

 This plugin combines multiple DID key resolvers and exposes a unified API to resolve DIDs.
-It adds Bls keys support to key-did-resolver package.
+It adds Bls keys support to key-did-resolver package which is missing from the original Ceramic Networks key-did-resolver plugin.